Being-RAYtastic/Moonlight-Calculator/README.md

 # Moonlight-Calculator
 Love Calculator but with a twist.
-You can see what what names the person wrote in the love calculator, the percentage, and the date and time too, in your Firebase Realtime Database.
+You can see what what names the person wrote in the love calculator, the percentage, and the date and time too, in your Firebase Realtime Database. <br>
 Made using:
 - HTML
 - CSS